eeric/yolo2voc2coco/README.md

 voc2coco.py: add pre-define category and its id than original that, be sure the labels match.

-If I can help you, please give me a star sparklessparklessparkless
+If I can help you, please give me a star.